CSC207-UofT/course-project-group-048/Phase 1+2/design_document.md

 ### MainActivity

 This class is the main class of the program.
 Since it is the default activity, it launches the user login page.
 For that reason, it only has a hard dependency on the LoginSystem class (D).
+The class is responsible to only one actor-- the program designer (S).

 ``